kiblykat/steamMarketScraper/README.md

 ### marketPriceHistory folder:

 - This folder contains relevant items scraped from the steam market to analyze past prices.
 They are stored in Array objects.

+new endpoint: http://localhost:3001/api/data/analyze-price-market to draw graph of price vs quantity sold (view which might be undervalued)